dbellettini/is-the-answer/README.md

-# is-the-answer
+# Is it the answer?

-This module tells if a given value is the answer to life the universe and everything
+Don't panic!
+This module will tell you if a given value is the answer to life the universe and everything.

 [![Build Status](https://travis-ci.org/dbellettini/is-the-answer.svg?branch=master)](https://travis-ci.org/dbellettini/is-the-answer)